followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/remoteOperations/groupPaging.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not paging by groups must be performed on the server side.
+Specifies whether paging by groups should be performed on the server side.
 <!--/shortDescription-->

 <!--fullDescription-->
-Note that remote group paging has a number of restrictions:
+Remote group paging allows you to load groups from a remote source in portions.
+This feature speeds up grouping because the **DataGrid** transmits less data.
+However, requests become more frequent because the **DataGrid** sends several requests each time a user expands a group or sorts/filters data.

-1. Filtering, paging, grouping and (if needed) sorting, should be performed remotely.
+Remote group paging has the following restrictions:

-2. Initially, all groups should be collapsed.
-For this purpose, set the **grouping** | [autoExpandAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#autoExpandAll) option to false.
+- Filtering, paging, grouping, and sorting should be performed on the server.
-3. The widget does not support remote group paging in case the [expandAll(groupIndex)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#expandAllgroupIndex) method is called.
+- All groups should be collapsed initially by setting the **grouping**.[autoExpandAll](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#autoExpandAll) option to **false**.

-[note]When **groupPaging** is enabled, all other operations (filtering, sorting, paging, grouping and summaries calculation) also become remote.
+- The [expandAll(groupIndex)](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#expandAllgroupIndex) method should not be called.
+Otherwise, the widget ignores remote group paging.

-For details, see the [Remote Group Paging](/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Remote_Group_Paging) topic.
+[note] When **groupPaging** is enabled, all other operations (filtering, sorting, paging, grouping and summaries calculation) become remote.
 <!--/fullDescription-->